How to Determine Your Own Reality

 How To Manage A Horrible Boss

-If you have a horrible boss you have 3 choices available to you:
+If you have a horrible boss you have 3 choices, as I see it, available to you:

 1. Stay Mad, Miserable And Powerless